 There are several medications that can be used for treating osteoporosis, some are oral, others are injectable; some must be taken daily, some weekly or monthly, others every 6 or 12 months.
 Your Bone Health Program physician or provider will recommend the most appropriate option for you, based on the severity of the condition, your personal history and needs, your age and many other factors that must be considered for best effectiveness and safety.

 It is important to keep in mind that the goal of any osteoporosis treatment is to reduce fracture risk, more than increasing bone density, although the latter is always desirable.
-As important, all the pharmacological options currently available have been thoroughly tests in large, randomized clinical trials involving tens of thousands or women and men across the globe, and have been approved by the US Food and Drug Administration (FDA), which has very stringent criteria for effectiveness and safety of any drug that comes to market.
+As important, all the pharmacological options currently available have been thoroughly tested in large, randomized clinical trials involving tens of thousands or women and men across the globe, and have been approved by the US Food and Drug Administration (FDA), which has very stringent criteria for effectiveness and safety of any drug that comes to market.
 All these medications have been shown to reduce the risk of fracture by 30 to 80%; so they are all very effective.